EnigmaCurry/cycle-deepstream/README.md

 Usage Notes
 -------------

 No formal docs exist for this yet.
 This driver implements most of the [deepstream API methods](https://deepstream.io/docs/client-js/client/).
-In Cycle.js you never use imperative calls (code with side-effects) directly, so cycle-deepstream wraps these calls into a driver with an API that uses [plain-javascript objects to define actions (actions.ts)](https://github.com/EnigmaCurry/cycle-deepstream/blob/master/src/actions.ts).
+In Cycle.js you never use imperative calls directly (code with side-effects), so cycle-deepstream wraps these calls into a driver with an API that uses [plain-javascript objects to define actions (actions.ts)](https://github.com/EnigmaCurry/cycle-deepstream/blob/master/src/actions.ts).

-For instance, calling record.subscribe just returns an object:
+For instance, calling record.subscribe returns an object that just describes what action to perform:

+    > const actions = require('cycle-deepstream/dist/actions')
     > actions.record.subscribe('some-record')
     { action: 'record.subscribe',
       name: 'some-record',